 PERLS prioritizes recommendations in a three-stage process.
 First, it generates a candidate set of recommendations based on inferred topic interests.
 Next it ranks candidates based on contextual factors, including estimates of the user's current phase in the SRL trajectory for each topic, the appropriateness of candidate content for that phase, and the relevance of different motivations at that phase.
 Finally, PERLS adjusts the actual sequencing of recommendations to more closely align with the user's immediate situation.
-This corresponds to steps a good human mentor might take to help a learner advance in their learning trajectories - i.e. to gain an understanding of the user's level of interest and learning goals, determine relevant situational factors, make content recommendations that fit both long term learning goals and short term interests, attitudes, and situational context.
-The learner retains control, select among content and action options presented by the system.
-This is crucial, as both PERLS and the learner have different, equally valuable information for deciding the most effective next step in the overall learning path.
-Whereas PERLS has access to indices of learning resources and models of effective pedagogy, learners have privileged knowledge of their own preferences and other internal states.
+This corresponds to steps a good human mentor might take to help a learner advance in their learning trajectories: gain an understanding of the user's level of interest and learning goals; determine relevant situational factors; make content recommendations that fit interests, goals, and situation; and suggest actions as needed to keep the learner motivated and making progress.